 Infants born to mothers with diabetes are also at risk for electrolyte abnormalities, such as hypocalcemia and hypomagnesemia.
-These abnormalities, as well as the care of neonates with problems related to hyperglycemia, will be discussed further later section of this course.
+These abnormalities, as well as the care of neonates with problems related to hyperglycemia, will be discussed in more detail in a later section of this course.